cybermaxs/typescript-workshop/Labs/A - Getting Started with TypeScript/03-Compiling your first file/README.md

 Instructions
 ---
 - Review `app.js`.
-Any difference with javascript ?
+Any difference with a javascript file ?
 - Run the TypeScript compiler on this file `tsc app.ts`.
 - A new file `app.js` should be present in this directory ; Is it similar to the first one ?
 - (Optional) Run the file `node app.js`